Skip section navigation

 The elective oncology clinical rotation focuses on both outpatient and hospitalized patients with cancer with an emphasis on supportive care.
 During this rotation the pharmacy resident will identify and resolve medication therapy issues for patients as it pertains to oncology care.
 The resident will use current treatment guidelines to develop, monitor, and adjust patient-specific pharmacotherapy regimens and monitoring plans.
 The resident will follow all patients admitted for chemotherapy, and other patients identified by either the resident or preceptor.
 Opportunities for residents to shadow oncologist and infusion center nurses are also available.

 This rotation is a required longitudinal rotation which focuses on several pharmacist opportunities in the outpatient setting.
 These include bariatric teaching, comprehensive medication review and medication therapy management visits, heart failure education, and geriatric medication review.
-Residents will meet with patients and provide education along with completing the documentation in the electronic medical record and interacting with other healthcare professionals as appropriate.
+Residents will meet with patients and provide education along with completing the documentation in the electronic health record and interacting with other healthcare professionals as appropriate.

 The purpose of the required practice management rotation is to enhance the resident's understanding of the role of pharmacy management and leadership in meeting the goals of the organization.
 Through assigned readings, focused discussions, projects, and observational and participative experiences, the resident will gain knowledge and skills related to financial operations, purchasing, medication safety, medication distribution, regulatory compliance, and collaboration with other disciplines.
 The resident will be challenged to evaluate and express insight related to their ongoing experiences, and the manifestations of leadership.